atesgoral/requirejs-namespace-plugin/README.md

 # RequireJS Namespace Plugin
-A RequireJS plugin for construcing namespaces from modules.
+A RequireJS plugin for collecting modules into a namespace.

 ## Before